jezzzm/hcard/README.md

 ### **CSS in JS with @emotion/styled**

 When chatting with Matt at SydCSS last month, he mentioned that at Domain they're using CSS in JS.
 At that point I hadn't tried it out, so I resolved to learn it.
-My next project [storytime](https://github.com/jezzzm/storytime) was entirely styled in this method - I love it.
+My next project, [storytime](https://github.com/jezzzm/storytime), was entirely styled in this method - I love it.

 I figured it makes sense to use it again for this little project.

+### **managing state in this app**

+It's not a huge app and there are two clear places that need access to the same state: the input zone and the preview zone.
+Therefore it's simplest to store state within their immediate parent, in this case, the `App` component.

+Because there are many types of string state with similar interaction required, I decided to use a class-based component to take advantage of a single input change handler applied to all state entries.
+This could also be achieved with a function component using the hook `useState`, but I think the class implementation is less repetitive (more DRY).